Andrew-Palmer/NormalRandomVariable/README.md

     - Truncating a distribution discards all probability mass outside the bounds.
 This can be used to calculate the conditional probability distribution p(A | lower < A < upper), where lower and upper can be either scalars or normally distributed random variables.
     - Note: this operation will throw an exception if the bounds are scalars and the lower bound is not less than the upper bound
 - Maximum and minimum of two random variables

+With the exception of additon and subtraction, the output of these operations is a normal random variable approximation of the result.
+For derivations of the approximations, see the papers listed under **References**.

 Note: This implementation does not model covariance, and it is up to the user to ensure that the random variables, and equations of random variables, are independent.